Smart v HM Advocate

-Smart v Her Majesty's Advocate is a Scots law case that effectively excludes the common law doctrine of Volenti non fit injuria from Scots criminal law, when concerning assault.
+Smart v Her Majesty's Advocate 1975 JC 30 is a Scots criminal law case relating to consent as a defence to assault.
+The High Court of Justiciary held that if the assault was made with an evil intent, consent could not negate it.

 The case saw the accused, William Smart, who was charged with assault, lodging the defence that his victim Issac Wilkie has consented to a "square go".
 Therefore Smart could not be charged with assaulting Wilkie or any injuries arising from the fight.